Probing GPDs in exclusive electroproduction of dijets

 \subsection{Calculation of amplitudes}

-In the theoretical framework of collinear QCD factorization, the interaction amplitudes can be expressed as a convolution of generalized parton distributions (GPDs) with functions that are perturbatively calculable.
+In the theoretical framework of collinear QCD factorization, the interaction amplitudes can be expressed as a convolution of GPDs with functions that are perturbatively calculable.
 The total contribution can be divided into ones coming from gluon exchanges shown in the left panel of Fig.~\ref{fig:plot2} and in the right panel the contribution coming from quark exchanges is shown\footnote{Only the first diagram with gluon exchanges contribute to the the heavy $c\bar{c}$ final state.}.
-Here, the GPDs parameterize the hadronic input and can be defined analogously to the usual parton densities as the matrix elements of the light-cone bilocal gluon and quark operators sandwiched between the outgoing and incoming hadronic momenta states as \cite{Ji:1998pc,Diehl:2003ny,Belitsky:2005qn},
+Here, the GPDs parametrize the hadronic input and can be defined analogously to the usual parton densities as the matrix elements of the light cone bilocal gluon and quark operators sandwiched between the outgoing and incoming hadronic momenta states as \cite{Ji:1998pc,Diehl:2003ny,Belitsky:2005qn},

-wherein we are integrating with a Fourier phase $e^{ix(Pu)}$, the bilocal matrix elements of gluon fields (represented by the vectors $G^{\alpha}$ and $G^{\beta}$) and quark fields (represented by $q$ and $\bar{q}$) separated along the light-like direction of $n_{-}$.
+wherein we are integrating with a Fourier phase $e^{ix(P\cdot u)}$, the bilocal matrix elements of gluon fields (represented by the vectors $G^{\alpha}$ and $G^{\beta}$) and quark fields (represented by $q$ and $\bar{q}$) separated along the lightlike direction of $n_{-}$.

 In these Fourier integrals, the Lorentz decomposition of the matrix elements corresponding to the two possible Dirac structures (allowed by Lorentz symmetry and parity)--- $\bar{u}(p')\slashed{n}_{-}u(p)$ and $\bar{u}(p')i\sigma^{\alpha\beta}n_{-\alpha}\Delta_{\beta}u(p)$ allows us to project out the GPDs $H^{g,q}(x,\xi, \Delta^2)$ and $E^{g,q}(x,\xi, \Delta^2)$ respectively as scalar coefficients of this expansion as